Sepultura's "Arise" (1991): Welcome to Their Jungle!

 Aftermath and Influence...

-Thanks in part to regular rotation of the video for "Dead Embryonic Cells" on MTV's "Headbanger's Ball," ARISE became Sepultura's first album to crack the U.S. Billboard album charts, achieving a peak position of #119.
-Reaction from metalheads around the world was similarly ecstatic, and within two years, ARISE had sold one million copies worldwide.
-Twenty years after its release, it remains the band's high water mark, at least in this writer's book.
+Thanks in part to regular rotation of the video for "Dead Embryonic Cells" on MTV's "Headbanger's Ball," Arise became Sepultura's first album to crack the U.S. Billboard album charts, achieving a peak position of #119.
+Reaction from metalheads around the world was similarly ecstatic, and within two years, Arise had sold one million copies worldwide.
+More than 25 years after its release, it remains the band's high water mark, at least in this writer's book.

 Sepultura is still active in the metal scene today, but the current lineup is a vastly different beast.
 Both Cavalera brothers have left the band; Max split in 1997 to form Soulfly after a very public falling out with his band mates and Igor hung in till 2006 before opting to explore other musical pastures.
 Though the brothers were estranged for a number of years following Max's exit from Sepultura, they have since reconciled and have collaborated on three albums of hardcore-laced metal under the name Cavalera Conspiracy.